BBQ Menu Ideas and Recipes

-As summer approaches, my mind starts to drift toward lazy afternoons with neighborhood friends, the smell of charred burgers on the grill, kids throwing water balloons in the yard, and a cool drink in my hand.
+As warm weather approaches, my mind starts to drift toward lazy afternoons with neighborhood friends, the smell of charred burgers on the grill, kids throwing water balloons in the yard, and a cool drink in my hand.
 But then reality of party planning hits.

 Me: “Hey, we should have some people over to BBQ this weekend.